Faraday • Ockham • Wilberforce • Morata

 House Film Festival Winner

-Last year, The Cambridge School hosted the first House Film Festival, in which each House created and produced a short-film that addressed the theme "It's good to be a Griffin."
+The Cambridge School hosted a House Film Festival, in which each House created and produced a short-film that addressed the theme "It's good to be a Griffin."
 All films were shown during House Assembly and judged by three Cambridge Staff and Faculty.
 House Ockham's film won "Best Picture," chronicling the story of a prospective student and their experience of what makes Cambridge special and unique.
 Click below and watch the House Ockham Film.
 Enjoy!

 House Leadership Program